FairCache: Introducing Fairness to ICN Caching - Technical Report: Fundamentals of Bargaining Games

-Eq.(\ref{eq:nash:1}) is called Nash product. $u_i^0$ is the initial disagreement value for the player $i$.
-The disagreement value is defined as the worst payoff a player would accept, any value lower than that will break down the negotiation.
-Please refer to \cite{muthoo1999bargaining} for more details on bargaining games.
+In game theory, each node attempts to optimise its personal ``utility''.
+In caching, utility for a node, $U_i$, can be measured by the delay to respond to a client.
+Each cache aims to serve its clients with the lowest possible delay.
+Consequently, serving a request from the local cache produces the greatest utility, but redirecting a request to another nearby neighbour also increases it (rather than forwarding to the original source).
+As such, a selfish cache strives to maximise its utility through a combination of local caching and redirects to nearby neighbours.\footnote{Here, we assume that each individual node selfishly optimises.
+However, our model can also support collective self interest amongst multiple nodes, \eg if several caches are owned by a single organisation.} Of course, if utility can be maximised solely through local caching then a node will cease to collaborate.
+NBS is an axiomatic solution for solving the following problem:

-A node serves client requests by storing popular content in local cache.
-Due to its storage capacity limit, the local cache needs to be used wisely.
-However, a node's utility can be improved with neighbors' help.
-From network perspective, the aggregated capacity in a cache network is a resource shared by all the nodes.
-Collaboration thus indicates a node should also take others' needs into account while optimizing its own utility.
-Practically, this means local caching decision should be made via negotiation.
-In the following, we give the formal definition of in-network caching game and its solution.
+Eq.~(\ref{eq:nash:1}) is called the Nash product.
+As mentioned, $U_i$ is node $i$'s utility. $u_i^0$ is the initial disagreement value of $i$.
+The disagreement value is defined as the worst utility payoff a node would accept for collaboration.
+In practice, a node sets its disagreement value to the maximum value achieved by optimising locally as a standalone cache, \eg using Least Recent Used.
+In the following, we give the formal definition of our in-network caching game and its solution.